 British tutor Anna Leonowens and the King of Siam struggle with cultural differences after Anna arrives at the royal palace in Bangkok.
 Inspired by true events, Rodgers and Hammerstein’s The King and I is a tale of the human experience, exploring the historical intricacies of class, race, and politics in 1862.
 Featuring beloved songs like “Shall We Dance?” and “Getting to Know You,” this Rodgers and Hammerstein classic won 13 Tony Awards, including Best Musical and Best Revival of a Musical.
 The 1957 movie adaptation was nominated for nine Academy Awards, winning five, including Best Score.

-Join the heroic journey of Celie, an African-American woman in the American South during the early 1900s, as she navigates the love she has for her sister, the strife of being in an abusive relationship, and her adoration for her beloved children.
-This heart-wrenching musical is based on the 1982 novel by Alice Walker and earned fifteen Tony Award nominations, including the win for Best Revival of a Musical.
+Join the heroic journey of Celie, an African-American woman in the American South during the early 1900s, as she navigates her adoration for her sister and her beloved children, the strife of being in an abusive relationship, and her own spirituality.
+This inspiring musical is based on the 1982 novel by Alice Walker and earned fifteen Tony Award nominations, including the win for Best Revival of a Musical.

 The Color Purple is rated PG-13.Buy Tickets -Learn More

 Mary Poppins flies to the stage to delivery whimsy, excitement, and memorable songs to a story that will melt your heart.
 Nominated for seven Tony Awards and winner of the Olivier Award for Best Theatre Choreography, Mary Poppins is a must see for the entire family.
 Based on the Academy Award-winning film of the same name and the beloved children’s books by P.L.
 Travers, Mary Poppins is an entertaining adventure of enchantment and fun.

 Mary Poppins is Rated G.Buy Tickets Learn More